Cost to Remove a Tile Floor

 - A local recycling center: While not a common practice, some centers do take various kinds of tile to be reused, re-purposed or recycled.

 If you’re replacing your tile floor with more of the same, our Tile & Natural Stone Flooring Buyers Guide offers a wealth of advice.
-Or, browse our guides to other popular materials including solid hardwood, engineered flooring and laminate.
+Or, browse our guides to other popular materials including how to install vinyl sheet flooring, solid hardwood, engineered flooring and laminate.

 About the Author: